k2view-academy/K2View-Academy/articles/39_fabric_catalog/20_catalog_APIs.md

 <span style="border-radius: 1em; background-color: #0969da; padding: 0 10px; color:white">GET</span>   `/api/catalog/{dataPlatform}/{schema}/datasets`

 The API retrieves a list of datasets that belong to the **latest version** of the specified data platform and schema.
-This API and it is available starting from V8.3.
+This API is available starting from Fabric V8.3.

 <span style="border-radius: 1em; background-color: #0969da; padding: 0 10px; color:white">GET</span>   `/api/catalog/{dataPlatform}/{schema}/{dataset}/fields`

 The API retrieves a list of fields that belong to the **latest version** of the specified data platform, schema and dataset.
-This API and it is available starting from V8.3.
+This API is available starting from Fabric V8.3.

 ## Building Catalog Artifacts

 <span style="border-radius: 1em; background-color: #0969da; padding: 0 10px; color:white">GET</span>   `/api/catalog/{version}/build-catalog-artifacts`

 The API builds the Catalog artifacts based on a given version.
 The artifacts include details of all Catalog fields and their properties, such as Classification and PII.
-The artifact is created in a CSV format, saved into the ```Implementation/SharedObjects/Interfaces/Discovery/MTable``` folder of the Project tree and is uploaded to the Fabric memory as an [MTable](/articles/09_translations/06_mtables_overview.md).
+The artifact is created in a CSV format, saved in the ```Implementation/SharedObjects/Interfaces/Discovery/MTable``` folder of the Project tree, and uploaded to the Fabric memory as an [MTable](/articles/09_translations/06_mtables_overview.md).

-Starting from V8.3, the artifacts of relations might also be extracted by the API.
+Starting from Fabric V8.3, the relations artifact can also be extracted by the API.
 It can be done when setting ```refersTo=true``` in the API input.
-The relations artifact is created in a CSV format, saved into the ```Implementation/SharedObjects/Interfaces/Discovery/MTable``` folder of the Project tree, and uploaded to the Fabric memory as an [MTable](/articles/09_translations/06_mtables_overview.md).
+The relations artifact is created in a CSV format, saved in the ```Implementation/SharedObjects/Interfaces/Discovery/MTable``` folder of the Project tree, and uploaded to the Fabric memory as an [MTable](/articles/09_translations/06_mtables_overview.md).

 Refer to the [Catalog Artifacts article](/articles/39_fabric_catalog/catalog_app/09_build_artifacts.md) for more details about the structure and naming convention of the relations extract files.